OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WriteTimeSeriesPropertiesToFile/WriteTimeSeriesPropertiesToFile.md

 ## Overview ##

-The `WriteGeoLayerPropertiesToFile` command writes GeoLayer properties to a file.
+The `WriteTimeSeriesPropertiesToFile` command writes the value of time series properties to a file.
-Examples of using the command include:

-* creating tests to verify that properties are being set
+This command should not be confused with the [`WritePropertiesToFile`](../WritePropertiesToFile/WritePropertiesToFile) command, which writes processor properties.
+This command is useful for testing whether properties are being set.
-* passing information from the GeoProcessor to another program
+It can also be used to pass information from TSTool to another program.
-* storing persistent information for later use, such as the date/time that data were last downloaded from a web service

 A number of property formats are supported as listed in the following table.